 VERSITRON’s range of PoE and PoE+ switches are provided in a 1-8 port configuration for several industrial applications.

-Our Ethernet switches are compatible with several transmission rates.
+The Ethernet switches are compatible with several transmission rates.
 The data transfer rates of our PoE/PoE+ industrial switches are listed as follows.

 Ethernet: Our industrial switches offer 10 Mbps (Half-duplex) and 20 Mbps (Full-duplex) transmission rate over the Ethernet.